Georgia plans to remove 100,000 'outdated' names from voter rolls

 SEN. RAPHAEL WARNOCK FALSELY CLAIMS HE NEVER OPPOSED VOTER ID LAWS

-The more than 100,000 voter files set to be removed include 67,286 voter files linked to a National Change of Address form submitted to the U.S. Postal Service, 34,227 voter files that had election mail returned to sender and nearly 300 that had no contact with elections official for two general elections.
+The more than 100,000 voter files set to be removed include 67,286 voter files linked to a National Change of Address form submitted to the U.S. Postal Service; 34,227 voter files that had election mail returned to sender; and nearly 300 that had no contact with elections official for two general elections.

 Raffensperger's office touted the cleanup as "the first major cleaning of the voter rolls since 2019."